 Contributed by Andrea McKinney

-Vice President & Wealth Management Consultant, Central Trust Company
+Vice President & Wealth Management Advisor, Central Trust Company

 Products and services offered by Central Trust Company are not insured by the FDIC, are not deposits of or guaranteed by any depository institution or affiliate bank and are subject to investment risks, including possible loss of the principal amount invested.
 Insurance products are available through and underwritten by non-affiliated insurance companies.